 The nature of the Company's contracts gives rise to several types of variable consideration, including pay on quantity dredged for dredging projects and dredging project contract modifications.
 Estimated pay quantity is the amount of material the Company expects to dredge for which it will receive payment.
 Estimated quantity to be dredged is calculated using engineering estimates based on current survey data and the Company's knowledge based on historical project experience.
 Contract modifications are changes in the scope or price (or both) of a contract that are approved by the parties to the contract.
 The Company recognizes a contract modification when the parties to a contract approve a modification that either creates new, or changes existing, enforceable rights and obligations of the parties to the contract.
 Contract modifications are included in the transaction price only if it is probable that the modification estimate will not result in a significant reversal of revenue.
-Contract modifications are routine in the performance of the Company's contracts.
-In most instances, contract modifications are for services that are not distinct, and, therefore, are accounted for as part of the existing contract.
+Contract modifications are for services that are not distinct, and, therefore, are accounted for as part of the existing contract.